Posted By Visit Mesa Team

 Directions to trailhead: From Mesa, take the US 60 East out towards Gold Canyon.
 Turn left on to FS77 (Peralta Road).
 Continue on Peralta Road for approximately 7.5 miles until you reach the trailhead parking lot.
 Most of this road is unpaved, but easily accessible even with a car.

 If you head out for the day without your four-legged friend to explore what Mesa has to offer, you may need to take them to Quail Run Dog Park in the evening to get out some of that energy!
 I recently took Pyper here for the first time and she just couldn’t get enough of it.
-There are plenty of trees for shade, a separate area for timid dogs, and a doggie water fountain.
+There are plenty of trees for shade, a separate area for timid dogs, and a doggy water fountain.
 If you have fur-less children, there is a playground right next to the dog park so everyone can have some fun!
 Quail Run Dog Park is open from sunrise to 10:00pm, but closed on Thursdays for maintenance.

 Visit Mesa online has more pet friendly hotels, click here.